Contactless Transport – Hoverwing Ground Effect Vehicle

 • Travel in fields with crops, such as wheat or barley

-• Traverse sudden level changes, such as from a mud flat to a water channel in an estuary
+• Traverse sudden level changes, such as from a mud flat to a water channel

 GROUND EFFECT